 Summer College for High School Students- Ole Miss offers this program to academically superior rising sophomores and juniors – college credits, cultural activities, and a taste of college life.

 The Student Conservation Association- If you are currently in high school, between 15 and 19, and looking for tuition-free opportunities to serve planet earth, SCA’s National Conservation Crews are for you.
 As a successful applicant, you can contribute to sustaining the earth’s bountiful resources for two-five weeks during the summer.
 With a group of 6-8 students and two experienced leaders, you’ll sleep under the stars and connect to the land in ways you never thought possible.

 Alabama Forestry Camp– for only a $25 registration fee, ‑ a 5 day experience for rising 9th – 11th graders to learn about the importance of conservation and natural resources.
 It is designed to teach basic forestry concepts through classroom instruction and outdoor activities, with the outdoors being the main classroom.
 Applicants do not have to be Alabama residents.

-Chinese Language Flagship Program at the Croft Institute for International Studies- exciting opportunities for high achieving entering freshmen at the University of Mississippi.
+Croft Institute for International Studies- exciting opportunities for high achieving entering freshmen at the University of Mississippi.